awsdocs/amazon-cloudfront-developer-guide/doc_source/custom-error-pages.md

 # Creating a Custom Error Page for Specific HTTP Status Codes<a name="custom-error-pages"></a>

 If you'd rather display a custom error message instead of the default message—for example, a page that uses the same formatting as the rest of your website—you can have CloudFront return to the viewer an object \(such as an HTML file\) that contains your custom error message\.

+To specify the specific file that you want to return and the errors for which the file should be returned, you update your CloudFront distribution to specify those values\.
+For more information, see [Custom Error Pages and Error Caching](distribution-web-values-specify.md#DownloadDistValuesErrorPages) in the topic [Values That You Specify When You Create or Update a Distribution](distribution-web-values-specify.md)\.

+For example, the following is a customized error message:

 ![\[AWS 404 page.\]](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/)